Vlemert/yarfl/README.md

 #### valid

+Opposite of invalid.
 True if _all_ fields in the form are valid, false otherwise.

 #### invalid

 Opposite of valid.
 True if _any_ field in the form is invalid, false otherwise.

+#### dirty

+Opposite of pristine.
+True if _any_ field in the form is dirty, false otherwise.

+#### pristine

+Opposite of dirty.
+True if _all_ fields in the form are pristine, false otherwise.